Winter Snow and Ice Removal

 melt snow from sidewalks, driveways and roads.
 These chlorides never fully dissipate

 when stormwater runoff carries road salt into storm drains and streams.
-Once in the water, there is no way to remove the chloride, which can become harmful for fish and plant life at high concentrations.
+Once in the water, there is no way to remove the chloride, which can become harmful for fish and plant life.
 It takes only one teaspoon of road salt to permanently pollute five gallons of water.

 Residential Best Management Practices